lou-i0/AI-assistant-Web-Application/readme.md

 Well for that lets ask D.A.V.E to give a response on this sentence: "Good butler, dare I ask the benefits of using a bar chart for my dataset?"
 ![code_response](code_response.png)
 As you can see, it has come back with a response!
 Its not nearly as sassy as i need it to be.
 After some sleuthing, there appears to be a bug between the use of the assistant in the openAI playground , compared with the use in the python code. something to monitor, but at least for now , this works!

+### How to create a news feed via News API
+#### Context
+In readyness for building the web application in which to host our AI assistant, I want (initially) for the web application to show a news feed based on a range of dates based on any topic the user wishes to deal with.
+Therefore, one method of doing this is by creating API calls to [NewsAPI](https://newsapi.org).